PulseStrategy369/PulseStrategy/README.md

 Liquidity Providers earn 2x the PLStr rewards on top of dex fees for supporting the protocol.

-- **impermanent loss for LPs:** incentive to arbitrage could keep DEX prices in tight ranges since its value is tied to its redemption values, and liquidity providers could face lower impermanent loss.
+- **impermanent loss for LPs:** incentive to arbitrage could keep DEX prices in tight ranges since its value is tied to its redemption value, and liquidity providers could face lower impermanent loss.

 - **Arbitrage creates fees for LPs:** incentive to arbitrage could increase trading volume allowing lps to yield more dex fees.